kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

 ## Troubleshooting

 - Missing Supabase config:
-  - Console will warn if REACT_APP_SUPABASE_URL or REACT_APP_SUPABASE_KEY are not set.
+  - Console warns if REACT_APP_SUPABASE_URL or REACT_APP_SUPABASE_KEY are not set.
   - Ensure .env variables are defined before running npm start or npm run build.
 - Password reset redirect:
-  - If resetPassword errors, set REACT_APP_FRONTEND_URL to your app’s public URL so Supabase can redirect back to /auth/callback (or adjust as needed).
+  - If resetPassword errors, set REACT_APP_FRONTEND_URL to your app’s URL so Supabase can redirect back to the app.
 - Routing:
   - Unknown routes fall back to Home.
 Use /dashboard to be redirected to your role’s dashboard.